muqeetsyed/product-invoice-in-php/README.md

 This project will guide us to know the need of a framework.
 When, How , Why use a framework.

-Also, learn how to use different tools in out project.
+Also, learn how to use different tools in our project.

 FrameWork we will be using Symfony.